Horticultural Therapy Certificate Program

 Coursework

 This course provides an introduction of the horticultural therapy profession.
 Students will develop a basic understanding of the history of the horticultural therapy profession, including additional topics, such as populations served and the different environments in which horticultural therapy can take place.
-This online course will consist of three weekly class sessions, totaling five hours per week.
-Class sessions will be a combination of live interactive sessions, recorded instruction, and monitored discussion with feedback.
+This online course is fully asynchronous.
+Class sessions will be a combination of recorded video sessions, monitored discussions, and interactive student lessons.
 The course will be completed in seven weeks.

 This course provides an in-depth review of horticultural therapy programming and techniques.
 Students will be able to describe the program planning process and how to implement programs for a variety of audiences.
-This online course will consist of three weekly class sessions, totaling five hours per week.
-Class sessions will be a combination of live interactive sessions, recorded instruction, and monitored discussion with feedback.
+This online course is fully asynchronous.
+Class sessions will be a combination of recorded video sessions, monitored discussions, and interactive student lessons.
 The course will be completed in seven weeks.

 Objectives